2200W vs 1875W Hair Dryers (2026): What You Actually Get

 Is a 2200 watt hair dryer better than an 1875 watt one?

 Not automatically.
-Wattage is power draw, not airflow, and US 120 volts caps real draw near 1875 watts.
+Wattage is power draw, not airflow, and headline figures are often quoted on 230-240 volt mains.
 Motor quality and fan design matter more than the label.

 Why is my 2200 watt dryer heavier?

 Pro-grade AC motors are physically larger than the small DC motors in travel dryers.
-The extra weight is the motor doing the work, and it is why salon dryers last under daily use.
+The extra weight is the motor doing the work, and it is why salons favor AC motors for daily use.

 Can I use a 2200 watt dryer in the United States?

 Yes — if it is sold for the US market it is built for 120 volts.
-Buy the version listed for your region rather than importing a 240 volts model.
+Buy the version listed for your region rather than importing a 230-240 volt model.

 Bottom line